crossplane/crossplane/docs/getting-started/compose-infrastructure.md

 </div>
 </div>

-After creating the `PostgreSQLInstance` Crossplane will provision a database instance on your provider of choice.
+After creating the `PostgreSQLInstance` Crossplane will begin provisioning a database instance on your provider of choice.
 Once provisioning is complete, you should see `READY: True` in the output when you run: